QubesOS/qubes-doc/security/security-pack.md

 How to Obtain, Verify, and Read
 -------------------------------

-The following example demonstrates one method of obtaining the QSP, verifying its contents, and reading them.
+The following example demonstrates one method of obtaining the `qubes-secpack`, verifying its contents, and reading them.

- 1. Clone the QSP repo.
+ 1. Clone the `qubes-secpack` repo.

         $ git clone https://github.com/QubesOS/qubes-secpack.git
         Cloning into 'qubes-secpack'...